internetarchive/fatcat/guide/src/entity_release.md

 - `refs` (array of ident strings): references (aka, citations) to other releases.
 References can only be linked to a specific target release (not a work), though it may be ambiguous which release of a work is being referenced if the citation is not specific enough.
+IMPORTANT: release refs are distinct from the [reference graph](./reference_graph.md) API.
 Reference fields include:
     - `index` (integer, optional): reference lists and bibliographies almost always have an implicit order.
 Zero-indexed.
 Note that this is distinct from the `key` field.